 - Be a mentor to a team of younger robotics enthusiasts

 - Design a working exhibit on how to build a simple robot

 - Start a blog about how to use robots to solve problems

 - Produce a video to show a robotics competition you participated in

 - Bring robots to an elderly care center and show them how to make them work.

 - Build a robot to pick up trash.

 - Lead a LEGO® robot building or programming workshop

-- Make and exhibit a robot you’ve programmed to perform a specific function
+- Make and exhibit a robot you’ve programed to perform a specific function

 - Make a poster on types of robots in the world around you